 Mohammadi covers politics and human rights and was among the first journalists to cover the September 16 death of a 22-year-old woman, Mahsa Amini, after morality police arrested her for allegedly violating the country’s conservative dress law.

-According to a tweet by her lawyer Mohammad-Ali Kamfirouzi, security forces broke the door to the journalist’s home in Tehran and confiscated her laptop, books, phone, and press card before arresting her.
+According to a tweet by her then-lawyer Mohammad-Ali Kamfirouzi, security forces broke the door to the journalist’s home in Tehran and confiscated her laptop, books, phone, and press card before arresting her.

 On October 22, 2023, after several closed door hearings and three months after he trial was completed, Mohammadi was sentenced to 12 years in prison on charges of “colluding against national security for hostile states” including the United States and “acting against national security.”
 Niloofar Hamedi, another journalist who helped break the story of Amini’s death, was sentenced to 13 years in prison on the same charges.

 The two journalists may face additional espionage charges.
 Iranian authorities issued a statement on October 28, 2022 accusing Hamedi and Mohammadi of being spies for the U.S. Central Intelligence Agency and of being the “primary sources of news for foreign media.”
 Hamedi and Mohammadi face the death penalty if formally charged and convicted.

 Mohammadi’s husband tweeted in August that she should have been hospitalized for an emergency ultrasound for an unspecified medical issue, but she didn’t receive the necessary care because prison authorities never transferred her.